cm-ngokx/CMPG-323-Project-3-31846769/README.md

   ![home page](https://github.com/cm-ngokx/CMPG-323-Project-3-31846769/assets/127525159/5516d71f-2088-42b0-9beb-d07686bc417a)

 * Please utilize the provided login information: email: Ben10@gmail.com password:#Ben10 to login

+### Login page:

 * Once logged in, you will have access to various tabs at the top, including customers, orders, and products.
 * From there, you can perform actions such as creating, editing, requesting details, or deleting customers, orders, and products.

+## Security
+To ensure that no credentials are exposed, a .gitignore file was used.

 ## References:
 Freeman, A., & Sanderson, S. (2016).
 Pro ASP.NET MVC 5.
 Apress.